 If you receive any of the following disability benefits you will be exempt from the cap:

 The benefit cap is intended to increase work incentives so there is an exemption for households that are considered to be "in work."
-You will be considered in work and be exempt from the benefit cap if you are entitled to Working Tax Credit or receiving Universal Credit and earning more than £430 per month.
+You will be considered in work and be exempt from the benefit cap if you are entitled to Working Tax Credit or receiving Universal Credit and earning at least the amount you would get for 16 hours per week on national minimum wage (see below).

-From 1 April 2017 the in work exemption for Universal Credit will change so you will be exempt if your weekly earnings (after tax and national insurance) are equal to or greater than the equivalent of 16 times your National Minimum/Living Wage rate, rather than a flat rate of £430 per month/£100 per week.
-When calculating the level of the earnings exemption threshold the amount is rounded down to the nearest whole pound so the required earnings from 1 April 2017 are as follows:
+The in work exemption for Universal Credit applies if your weekly earnings (after tax and national insurance) are equal to or greater than the equivalent of 16 times your National Minimum/Living Wage rate.
+When calculating the level of the earnings exemption threshold the amount is rounded down to the nearest whole pound so the required earnings from 1 April 2018 are as follows:

 In addition, there is a “grace period” meaning that if your circumstances change because your job has ended there is a 39 week period before your benefits are reduced.
 This applies to people who are over the benefits cap but had been in work for at least 16 hours a week for 50 out of the 52 weeks immediately before their last day of employment.